rohinthram/avsd_opamp/README.md

 <ul>
     <li>For performing any of the simulation mentioned in this repository the <b>sky130_fd_pr</b> folder is necessary.
     <li>All simulation given in this repository are properly linked to the <b>sky130_fd_pr</b> library.
 Hence files execute with no error if the <i> folders are kept as such</i>
-    <li>For any external simulation using SkyWater Models, it a must to properly include the library
+    <li>For any external simulation using SkyWater Models, it is a must to properly include the library
 </ul>
 </blockquote>